jschrier/blog/_posts/2023-08-02-Imaginary-Syllabi:-Prompt-Engineering-And-Addressative-Magic.md

 ---
 title: "Imaginary Syllabi: ChatGPT and Addressative Magic"
 date: 2023-08-02
-tags: teaching imaginary-syllabi ai shwep
+tags: llm teaching imaginary-syllabi ai shwep
 ---

 *Premise:*  An introduction to [prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering) by exploring analogies to magic (defined as "ritual meant to effect changes in the world")...